10 Predictive Maintenance Platforms for Manufacturing 2026: Featured at IIoT World Days 2025

 2026 Predictive Manufacturing FAQ

 A: Agentic AI doesn’t wait for a human to ask a question.
 It detects an anomaly, identifies the cause, and takes action, such as generating a work order or adjusting machine parameters, all within predefined guardrails.
-Sebastian Trolli, Head of Research for Industrial Automation & Software at Frost & Sullivan, at IIoT World Days 2025 put it simply: “Co-pilots give you answers, agents give you outcomes.”
+Sebastian Trolli, Head of Research for Industrial Automation & Software at Frost & Sullivan, put it simply at IIoT World Days 2025: “Co-pilots give you answers, agents give you outcomes.”

 A: A UNS (enabled by tools like HighByte and Cirrus Link) creates a single, structured map of your entire factory’s data.
 This allows predictive platforms to access the “Single Source of Truth” without building hundreds of messy point-to-point connections.